-EWA isn't a perfect solution – Clair on-demand pay provides employees with fee-free access at the end of every shift.
+EWA isn't a perfect solution – Clair On-Demand Pay provides employees with free access to money they've already earned at the end of every shift.

 The two-week pay cycle has been the standard for the last 100 years: cutting hard checks daily or even weekly would have been an administrative nightmare.
 Now, push-button direct deposits and electronic payments speed up the process, spurring workers to ask: why do I need to wait two weeks to receive my hard-earned cash?